dlt-hub/dlt/docs/website/docs/tutorial/rest-api.md

 ## Loading data incrementally

 When working with some APIs, you may need to load data incrementally to avoid fetching the entire dataset every time and to reduce the load time.
-The API that support incremental loading usually provide a way to fetch only new or changed data (most often by using a timestamp field like `updated_at`, `created_at`, or incremental IDs).
+APIs that support incremental loading usually provide a way to fetch only new or changed data (most often by using a timestamp field like `updated_at`, `created_at`, or incremental IDs).

 To illustrate incremental loading, let's consider the GitHub API.
 In the `rest_api_pipeline.py` file, you can find an example of how to load data from the GitHub API incrementally.
 Let's take a look at the configuration: